-A skilled litigator, Jonathan has been representing working individuals and their families for more than 20 years.
+Jonathan Krinick represents individual union members and their families in criminal matters and bankruptcies.
+Resident in the firm’s Philadelphia office, he serves individuals in the five-county area, working hard to put his clients at ease during tough moments in their lives.
+A skilled litigator, Jonathan has acted on behalf of working individuals for more than 30 years.
 He counsels and advocates on behalf of clients facing criminal charges, including traffic violations and license suspensions.
-Jonathan also routinely represents individuals facing personal bankruptcy.
-Jonathan also possesses extensive experience in domestic relations and family law matters including divorce, custody, support and domestic violence.
+Jonathan also regularly represents individuals facing personal bankruptcy.
+He has additional extensive experience in domestic relations and family law matters including divorce, custody, support and domestic violence.

-Jonathan serves as an adjunct professor at Widener University School of Law.
-He teaches Advanced Trial Methods (Criminal), Intensive Trial Advocacy (ITAP) and Criminal Procedure II: Prosecution and Adjudication.
-Under Jonathan’s tutelage, classroom practice simulations and lectures cover a vast array of material such as preparation of pleadings and motions, discovery, examination of witnesses, motions practice, trial strategy, constitutional considerations, procedure and plea bargaining.
+Jonathan serves as an adjunct professor at Widener University School of Law, teaching Advanced Trial Methods (Criminal), Intensive Trial Advocacy (ITAP) and Criminal Procedure II: Prosecution and Adjudication.
+Under Jonathan’s tutelage, classroom practice simulations and lectures cover the preparation of pleadings and motions, discovery, examination of witnesses, motions practice, trial strategy, constitutional considerations, procedure and plea bargaining.

 Jonathan began his career as a criminal defense attorney in Washington, D.C., handling client counseling, plea negotiations, motions, jury and non-jury trials, appellate representation and coordination of social services for his clients.

 “Most of my practice is criminal defense.
 It wasn’t what I had originally intended when I went to law school, but I caught the bug as a first-year student.
 Personal bankruptcy makes up the rest of my work.
 I like working with individuals—some of them at the lowest point of their life—and being able to provide help.”

 AWAY FROM WORK